Online Square-into-Square Packing

 \subsection{An Upper Bound on $\delta$}

 If the total area of the given sequence is unknown in advance, the problem of finding a dense online packing becomes harder.
-As it turns out, a density of $1/2$ can no longer be achieved. \raus{ } \begin{theorem} There are sequences for which no deterministic online packing algorithm can maintain a density strictly greater than $3/7 \approx 0.4286$. \end{theorem}
+As it turns out, a density of $1/2$ cannot be achieved.

+\begin{theorem} There are sequences for which no deterministic online packing algorithm can maintain a density strictly greater than $3/7 \approx 0.4286$. \end{theorem}

 \begin{proof} We construct an appropriate sequence of squares, depending on what choices a deterministic player makes; see Fig.~\ref{fig:lowdyn}.
-At each stage, the player must place a square $Q_3$ into a corner position (Fig.~\ref{fig:lowdyn}(a)) or into a center position (Fig.~\ref{fig:lowdyn}(b)); the opponent responds by either requesting another square of the same size (a), or two of the size of the current spanning box.
+At each stage, the player must place a square $Q_3$ into a corner position (Fig.~\ref{fig:lowdyn}(a)) or into a center position (Fig.~\ref{fig:lowdyn}(b)); the adversary responds by either requesting another square of the same size (a), or two of the size of the current spanning box.
 This is repeated.
-A straightforward computation shows that the asymptotic density becomes 2/3, if the player keeps choosing side positions, and 3/4, if he keeps choosing center positions; for mixed choices, the density lies in between.
-Once the density is arbitrarily close to 3/4, with the center position occupied, the opponent can request a final square of size 3/4 of the current spanning box, for a density close to $\frac{3/4+(3/4)^2}{(7/4)^2}=3/7$; if the center position does not get occupied, the density is even worse. \end{proof}